X4mp/benchmark/WHITEPAPER.md

 The project manager receives a percentage of all the earnings made by the people that executed tasks on his project.
 The percentage is voted by the token holders.A

 ### Guarantee
 Each person that wants to provide a service to the benchmark blockchain needs to be trusted by the token holders.
 In order to be trusted, each person must make a pledge to the blockchain wallet.
 The pledge amount varies depending of the service provided.
-If a person act against the interest of the benchmark blockchain, the pledge is seized and deposited in the blockchain wallet.
+If a person acts against the interest of the benchmark blockchain, the pledge is seized and deposited in the blockchain wallet.

 #### Validator nodes
 The benchmark blockchain is a proof-of-stake blockchain.
 The stake is a pledge that the node makes to the network's wallet.
 If a node propagate false information regarding blocks and the network discovers the rogue activity, the pledge will be seized and given to the network's wallet.

 #### Servers
-People that wants to execute benchmark reports for clients on the benchmark blockchain will need to create a pledge to the network's wallet.
+People that want to execute benchmark reports for clients on the benchmark blockchain will need to create a pledge to the network's wallet.
 The amount of the pledge is being voted by the token holders.

 If a server gives information that is very different from the other server's information, the network will give strikes on the server for potentially acting maliciously.
 After X amount of strikes, the network will seize the server's pledge.
 The amount of strikes is being voted by the token holders.